Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 Now we are trying to solve an issue related to the UEFI image that prevents the Poco X3 Pro to boot Windows, even when using a Windows PE image compatible with the SD860.

+We try to start Windows Pe and it freezes giving an error code (PROGRESS CODE: V03101019 I0)

+The uefi is being rebuilt to see if the X3 Pro is able to boot Windows Pe

 ## Required Files

 You will need the TWRP compatible with the Poco X3 Pro, you can download it [Here](https://twrp.me/xiaomi/xiaomipocox3pro.html)